-According to the National Oceanic and Atmospheric Administration (NOAA), the average global temperature from January to June this year is 1.07℃ above the average of the last century.
+According to the National Oceanic and Atmospheric Administration (NOAA), the average global temperature from January to June 2020 is 1.07℃ above the average of the last century.
 Such is the second highest since record begins in 1880, second only to the 2016 record (1.12℃ above average of the last century).
-In the first half of this year, abnormally high temperature has mainly occured in Northern, Middle and Eastern Europe, as well as in Northern Asia.
+In the first half of 2020, abnormally high temperature has mainly occured in Northern, Middle and Eastern Europe, as well as in Northern Asia.

-Unusual heatwaves hit the Arctic in the first half of this year
+Unusual heatwaves hit the Arctic in the first half of 2020